 Get to know Good medical practice 2024

 Good medical practice has been updated.
-It sets out the standards of patient care and professional behaviour expected of all doctors in the UK, across all specialties, career stages and sectors.
+It sets out the standards of patient care and professional behaviour expected of all doctors in the UK, across all specialties, career stages and sectors and all physician associates and anaesthesia associates registered with us.

 Darllenwch y dudalen hon yn Gymraeg / Read this page in Welsh

-If you’re a doctor on our medical register, you’ll already be familiar with many of the principles in Good medical practice, such as working in partnership with patients and keeping your skills up to date.
+If you’re a doctor, physician associate or anaesthesia associate on our register, you’ll already be familiar with many of the principles in Good medical practice, such as working in partnership with patients and keeping your skills up to date.

 You can read through all of the changes in Good medical practice 2024 - what's new in each domain?
-It’s important to familiarise yourself with the updated standards, which came into effect on 30 January 2024.
+It’s important to familiarise yourself with the updated standards, which came into effect on 30 January 2024 for doctors and on the 13 December 2024 for physician associates and anaesthesia associates.

 Read the updated Good medical practice 2024